scottaj/mocha.el/README.md

-# mocha-mode
+# mocha.el
-Emacs mode for running mocha tests
+Emacs helpers for running mocha tests

 Right now this is pretty bare-bones.
 It lets you test an entire project or a particular file.

-Everything is set up right now to be configured in local variables in a `.dir-locals.el`.
+Everything is set up right now to be configured via customize or in local variables in a `.dir-locals.el`.
 Below is an example configuration:

 ```
 ((nil . (